swo/16s-book/manuscript/sec05.md

 underlies a lot of 16S data processing.
-A lot of QIIME is built on the back of `usearch`. `usearch` is a single program that has an ever-growing number of functionalities (including, the algorithms USEACRH, UCLUST, and UPARSE).
-The nice thing about `usearch` is that it's built by someone who's very concerned about making a fast, optimized tool.
+A lot of QIIME is built on the back of `usearch`. `usearch` is a single program that has an ever-growing number of functionalities (including, the algorithms USEARCH, UCLUST, and UPARSE).

+Because USEARCH is so widely used, I will take a moment to dive a little more deeply into its workings.
+I have seen a lot of confusion arise because of USEARCH, mostly because users (like me!) expected USEARCH to do one thing when, in fact, it does something else.
+The caveats I'm going to lay out apply if you're using USEARCH via `usearch`, QIIME, or another pipeline.

+Critically, USEARCH is a *heuristic* algorithm.
+This means that it applies some shortcuts to achieve faster speed (i.e., orders of magnitude faster than simple BLAST).
+In the [paper](http://dx.doi.org/10.1093/bioinformatics/btq461), Mr. Edgar explains that USEARCH gets its speed-up from three places.

+1. Search for a match according to a decreasing expected sequence similarity.
+2. Use heuristics to speed up the sequence alignments.
+3. Apply stopping criteria.
+The default is to stop after a single hit that meets the accepting criteria.

+The first rule means that your query sequence will be compared to database sequences according to some order; the third rule means that the first of these database sequences that is a sufficiently good match to your query will be delivered as the result.
+For example, if you are assigning your OTUs by making a search to the 97% OTUs in Greengenes, then the first database sequence that is at least 97% similar to your query will be considered its parent OTU.

+This would be of no concern if the comparisons were performed in the order of decreasing sequence similarity.
+Then the first hit would be the best one.
+This, however, puts the cart before the horse: you need to somehow *guess* which sequence will be the best match before actually performing the alignment.

+USEARCH guesses the sequence similarity between two sequences using the *U* value (which is the U in USEARCH). *U* is the number of unique *words* shared by two sequences.
+You get these words by looking for length *w* (default is 8) subsequences starting at positions spaced {$$}\mu{/$$} apart.
+For example, if {$$}\mu = 1{/$$}, then your words are all the *w*-mers in the sequence.
+If {$$}\mu = w{/$$}, then your words are the first *w* nucleotides, the next *w* nucleotides, and so forth.
+Conveniently, sensible values for {$$}\mu{/$$}
+are inferred using tables of optimal choices derived from running USEARCH on databases of sequences using different values of the identity threshold.

+This heuristic selection of database entries for comparison can lead to some quirky results.
+When working on a mouse microbiome project, I found that many sequences in my dataset were very similar (say, one nucleotide different in a 250 nucleotide amplicon) but ended up in different 97% OTUs.
+I've heard stories of people who discovered this quirk when they called OTUs *de novo* and using reference-based calling.
+They expected that since their *de novo* and reference-based OTUs were both 97%, they should be about the same "size", except that reference-based OTU calling would miss some of the OTUs that *de novo* calling would catch.
+In fact, this approach usually leads to *more* OTUs in the reference-based calling.
+I wrote a [blog post](http://microbiome.mit.edu/2016/02/07/usearch/) unpacking this phenomenon.

+In light of these weird effects, I caution you to carefully read the `usearch` documentation to get a rough sense of what it's doing.
+I got weird results for some years before I started to dig into what `usearch` was actually doing.
+Don't expect it to do something that it doesn't do!

+Overall, the nice thing about `usearch` is that it's built by someone who's very concerned about making a fast, optimized tool.
 The potentially nice thing about `usearch` is that it's pretty
 low-level: if you want to do some medium-lifting (like primer removal and demultiplexing) but not heavy-lifting (like merging, quality filtering, clustering, or sequence alignment), then `usearch` is for you.
-The potentially bad thing about `usearch` is that it's made by a single person and is closed source.[^caution]

-[^caution]: I caution you to carefully read the `usearch` documentation to get a rough sense of what it's doing.
-I got weird results for some years before I started to dig into what `usearch` was actually doing.
-In short, a lot of `usearch`'s capabilities are heuristic, which can be confusing if you interpret them as if they were deterministic.
-For example, when I used `usearch -fastq_mergepairs` to merge amplicons, I sometimes got weird results, different from what I got if I just merged sequences in a slower, dumber way.
-This either means I'm confused or that `usearch` does some kind of heuristic alignment when merging.
-Also cf. the footnote about `usearch` in the last chapter.

-`usearch` also has a funny caveat: newer versions come in two flavors, free and wildly expensive.
-This means that mere mortals (i.e., non-Broadies) must be content to use the free version, which will only process 2 Gb of data at a time.
-If you need to call OTUs *de novo* from an enormous data set, then you're sunk; if you merely want to merge, quality filter, or do alignments, then it's merely annoying.[^split] QIIME comes with an older version of `usearch` that doesn't have as many features but which also doesn't have the memory restriction.
+A potentially bad thing about `usearch` is that it's made by a single person and is closed source.
+It also comes with a funny caveat: newer versions of `usearch` come in two flavors, free and wildly expensive.
+This means that mere mortals (i.e., non-Broadies) must be content to use the free version, which will only process 2 Gb of data at a time.[^vsearch] If you need to call OTUs *de novo* from an enormous data set, then you're sunk; if you merely want to merge, quality filter, or do alignments, then it's merely annoying.[^split] QIIME comes with an older version of `usearch` that doesn't have as many features but which also doesn't have the memory restriction.

 [^split]: Most other things you do with 16S data are parallelizable: you don't need to hold the entire dataset in memory at once, you just need little parts of it.
 For example, if you want to use `usearch` to merge a big paired-end dataset, you can split the forward and reverse read files into smaller chunks and merge each pair of chunks one-by-one.

+[^vsearch]: The closed-source and the wildly-expensive problems might be solved by an open-source implementation of USEARCH and the other algorithms, as is being developed under the creative name [VSEARCH](http://dx.doi.org/10.7287/peerj.preprints.2409v1), where I think the V stands for "versatile".

 ### mothur